Timber French doors repair | Period door repair

 Internal French Door

-Internal French doors are used to break up larger spaces in a home while still providing a lot of natural light.
-As a pair of French doors have panes of glass from top to bottom on both doors, they allow natural light to pass through a home, so they are perfect for adding a dividing ‘wall’ to an area while keeping it light.
+Internal doors are used to break up larger spaces in a home while still providing a lot of natural light.
+As a pair of French doors have glass panes from top to bottom on both doors, they allow natural light to pass through a home, so they are perfect for adding a dividing ‘wall’ to an area while keeping it light.

 External French Door (known as a French patio door)